Broadcast programming: Lead-ins and lead-outs

 Broadcasters may schedule a program to air before or after a widely viewed tent-pole program, such as a popular series, or a special such as a high-profile sporting event (such as, in the United States, the Super Bowl), in the hope that audience flow will encourage the audience to tune-in early or stay for the second program.
 The second program is usually one that the broadcaster wants to promote to a wider audience, such as a new or lower-profile series.
-Sometimes, a lower-profile program may be scheduled between two tentpole programs, a technique known as hammocking.
+Lead-outs are typically chosen to appeal to similar demographics as the program which preceded it, in an effort to retain as much of the audience as possible; for example, Spike TV's scheduling of the mixed martial arts reality series The Ultimate Fighter as a lead-out for the professional wrestling show Monday Night Raw resulted in a 36% increase in viewership in the time slot, with the program retaining 57% of Raw's audience among young adult males.

-In some cases, a lead-in may be an episode of a series that has a tie-in or relevance to the lead-out.
-In May 2025, the BBC scheduled the Doctor Who episode "The Interstellar Song Contest"—which is themed after the Eurovision Song Contest—as a lead-in to its live broadcast of the 2025 edition.
-The episode was, in turn, aired after the 2025 FA Cup final; the hammocking of the episode between two live events proved to be risky for the BBC, with Doctor Who showrunner Russell T Davies expressing concern that the episode could have been preempted if the FA Cup match went to extra time.
+In some cases, a lead-in may be an episode of a series that has a tie-in or relevance to the lead-out, such as BBC One scheduling a Doctor Who episode parodying the Eurovision Song Contest as a lead-in for its live broadcast of the 2025 edition.
+In turn, the episode was also a lead-out for the 2025 FA Cup final; the hammocking of the episode between two live events proved to be risky, as the episode could have been preempted if the FA Cup match went to extra time.
 However, this did not prove to be the case, and the episode was the third-highest rated program of the night, behind only the FA Cup and Eurovision themselves.